DataFire/Integrations/integrations/generated/google_analytics/README.md

   * startIndex `integer`: The starting index of the resources, which is 1 by default or otherwise specified by the start-index query parameter.
   * totalResults `integer`: The total number of results for the query, regardless of the number of resources in the result.

+### UserDeletionRequest
+* UserDeletionRequest `object`: JSON template for a user deletion request resource.
+  * deletionRequestTime `string`: This marks the point in time for which all user data before should be deleted
+  * firebaseProjectId `string`: Firebase Project Id
+  * id `object`: User ID.
+    * type `string`: Type of user
+    * userId `string`: The User's id
+  * kind `string`: Value is "analytics#userDeletionRequest".
+  * webPropertyId `string`: Web property ID of the form UA-XXXXX-YY.

 ### UserRef
 * UserRef `object`: JSON template for a user reference.
   * email `string`: Email ID of this user.